 When are Tax Bills printed and mailed?

-owners by the respective Towns of Huntington and Smithtown.
+By December 1, individual tax bills are printed and mailed to property owners by the respective Towns of Huntington and Smithtown.
 Individual tax bills are calculated using:

-applicable exemptions (STAR, disability, senior citizen,
+Any applicable exemptions (STAR, disability, senior citizen, and/or Veteran).

-school tax rate for that town that year.
+The school tax rate for that town that year.

 What's going on with the rental buildings?